Rosemary Garlic Smashed Potatoes

 Instructions

 • Preheat oven to 425 degrees F. Bring a pot of salted water to a boil.
-Once boiling, add in petite potatoes and cook for 13 to 15 minutes, or until just fork tender.
+Once boiling, add in petite potatoes and cook for 15 minutes, or until just fork tender.

 • Drain potatoes and add to a large bowl with 2 tablespoons olive oil, rosemary, minced garlic, kosher salt and black pepper.
 Toss to combine and evenly coat the potatoes.

-• Drizzle the smashed potatoes with another tablespoon of olive oil and add a few shreds of parmesan cheese to the top of each (or skip if you’re doing Whole30).
-Bake in the preheated oven for 15 minutes.
+• Drizzle the smashed potatoes with 1 tablespoon of olive oil.
+Sprinkle each with a few shreds of Parmesan cheese.
+Bake in the preheated oven for 18 to 20 minutes.

 • Remove pan from the oven and use a thin spatula to carefully flip the potatoes.
-Drizzle with another tablespoon of olive oil and return to the oven for 15 minutes longer, or until crispy.
+Drizzle with 1 tablespoon olive oil and return to the oven for 20 minutes longer, or until crispy.

 iconLike this?
 Leave a comment below!